-Sugar is the leading cause of obesity in children and children who ‘fill-up’ on soft drinks do not eat properly and can therefore become deficient in essential nutrients.
-There is also some experimental evidence that a high sugar intake can weaken our defenses against viral infections.
+Sugar is the leading cause of obesity in children and children who ‘fill-up’ on soft drinks do not eat properly and can therefore, become deficient in essential nutrients.
+There is also some experimental evidence that a high sugar intake can weaken our defences against viral infections.
 Simple sugars can cause a sharp rise of sugar in the blood.
-This high sugar level causes insulin release and then a drop in blood sugar to below normal levels.
+This high sugar level causes insulin release and a drop in blood sugar to below-normal levels.
 Low blood sugar can cause poor concentration and sleepiness leading to poor school performance.
-For this reason it is also important to also give your child a good breakfast which contains complex carbohydrate and protein.
-For example wholegrain cereal with a cup of milk.
+For this reason it is also important to give your child a good breakfast containing complex carbohydrates and protein.
+For example, wholegrain cereal with a cup of milk.

 The healthiest drink is water.
 Drinking sweetened drinks such as fizzy drinks supplies excessive sugar.